 - Double or triple the recipe to make more pumpkin pie spice mix.
 Just keep the ratio the same.

-- If you’re not fond of a particular ingredient, simply omit it, substitute extra cinnamon, or substitute another warm sweet spice, such as cardamom.
+- If you’re not fond of a particular ingredient, simply omit it.
+You can also substitute extra cinnamon, or another warm sweet spice, such as cardamom.

 This pumpkin pie spice will keep fresh for two to three years, if stored properly.